Return to top

 Vegan Christmas Pudding

-This vegan Christmas pudding is a dairy and egg-free take on a traditional British pudding!
-It's a steamed and sticky cake with boozy fruit and warming spices.
-Easy to make, rich, moist, dairy-free and gluten-free!
+I love making this vegan Christmas pudding as a dairy and egg-free twist on the traditional British dessert!
+It’s a steamed, sticky cake packed with boozy fruit and warming spices.
+It’s rich, moist, easy to make, and works perfectly as a gluten-free option too.

 Prep Time20 minutes